Robodragon48/my_category5scouting/README.md

 ## What technologies does the app use?

-This application is built using the AngularJS and Ionic frameworks, Cordova libraries, the Bootstrap 3.0 front-end framework.
+This application is built using the AngularJS and Ionic frameworks, Cordova libraries including the Cordova SQLite plugin.
 For information on the server component technology stack, see
 [its readme file](https://github.com/FitzChivalry/Cat5Scout-Server/blob/master/README.md).